aurelia/framework/doc/article/en-US/quick-start.md

 Ok, now that we've modeled out our application in ${context.language.name}, we need to make Aurelia render it.
 We weren't completely honest when we said above that we had showed you all the ${context.language.name} code.
 There's one final piece that gets it all going.

 If you recall, when we looked at `index.html` there was an `aurelia-app` attribute on the `body` element.
 This attribute tells the `aurelia-bootstrapper` where to render the application and what main file to use to configure the app.
 The value of that attribute points to `src/main`.
-So, lets create that file in our `src` folder and see what it does.
+So, let's create that file in our `src` folder and see what it does.

 <code-listing heading="main${context.language.fileExtension}">
   <source-code lang="ES 2015/2016">